lech/DG-Icons/v1/README.md

 ## VMT info

-If you use these in your project, you will want to edit the associated `"$basetexture"` line in each VMT file to match your project path and filenames for the files you use.
+If you use these in your own project, you will need to edit the associated `"$basetexture"` line in each VMT file to match your path setup.

 ```
 "Sprite"